-Extortion of evidence (Criminal Code of RoM, Art.
+96 Extortion of evidence (Criminal Code of RoM, Art.
 166): A person who acts in his official capacity and uses force or threats or other unlawful means or manner to extort evidence or other act from a defendant, witness ... or other person ... shall be liable for punishment ... from 3 months to 5 years.
-Illtreatment and torture (Criminal Code of RoM, Art.
+Ill-treatment and torture (Criminal Code of RoM, Art.
 167): A person who abuses another person or treats him in a way humiliating for his dignity shall be punished ... if in the official capacity, then up to 3 years; 2.
-A person who causes suffering of another person with the intention to obtain from that person or a third person information or confession or to intimidate that person or a third person or to exert pressure on them or who performs such acts for any other reason on the grounds of discrimination, shall be punished by imprisonment up to three years - if in official capacity from 1 to 5 years in prison.
+A person who causes suffering of another person with the intention to obtain from that person or a third person or no ther person or to exert pressure on them or who performs such acts for any other reason on the grounds of discrimination, shall be punished by imprisonment up to three years - if in official capacity from 1 to 5 years in prison.